AP Exclusive: Black Lives Matter has $42 million in assets

 It ended its last fiscal year – from July 1, 2020 to June 30, 2021 – with nearly $42 million in net assets.
 The foundation had an operating budget of about $4 million, according to a board member.

-The tax filing shows that nearly $6 million was spent on a Los Angeles-area compound.
-The Studio City property, which includes a home with six bedrooms and bathrooms, a swimming pool, a soundstage and office space, was intended as a campus for a Black artists fellowship and is currently used for that purpose, the board member said.
+The tax filing shows that nearly $6 million was spent on a Los Angeles-area compound intended for use as a campus for a Black artists fellowship.

 This is the BLM foundation’s first public accounting of its finances since incorporating in 2017.
 As a fledgling nonprofit, it had been under the fiscal sponsorship of a well-established charity, and wasn’t required to publicly disclose its financials until it became an independent, 501(c)(3) nonprofit in December 2020.

 The tax filing suggests the organization is still finding its footing: It currently has no executive director or in-house staff.
 “It comes across as an early startup nonprofit, without substantial governance structure in place, that got a huge windfall,” said Brian Mittendorf, a professor of accounting at Ohio State University who focuses on nonprofit organizations.